mahjabeen-sust/react-to-do/README.md

 # Cloning the Git repo

-The code for this project is located on github at the following URL todo-rest-api
+The code for this project is located on github at the following URL `react-to-do`

 In order to clone it into your project, you can simply type the following command from the to-do folder where you would like to install the project.
 ### cd to-do